Gender pay gap employer statement – our commitment to inclusion, gender equality and diversity

 Key factors contributing to the firm’s gender pay gap include:

-• A higher representation of women in administrative/support roles
+- Conversely, a higher representation of women in administrative and support roles

 Our Gender Equality Strategy and gender pay gap action plan

-• Undertaking detailed gender pay gap analysis, which includes investigating and analysing our pay data before, during and after our remuneration review cycle, ensuring a gender lens is applied to all pay decisions
+- Continuing our regular gender pay gap analysis - this includes investigating and analysing our pay data before, during and after our remuneration review cycle, ensuring a gender lens is applied to all pay decisions, and addressing any discrepancies.